 Residents can help protect water sources by practicing good septic system maintenance, limiting pesticide and fertilizer use, and taking hazardous household chemicals to appropriate collection sites.
 Source Water Assessments on file with ADEQ are available for public review.
-If a Source Water Assessment is available, you may obtain a copy of it by contacting ADEQ at (602) 771-2300.

 To help you better understand the terms and abbreviations used in this report please use the following definitions: